Skip to main content

 In this step you'll upload your file to Tern and use it to update your contacts.
 After this step you'll have imported all the key information into Tern.

-We're adding the ability to import loyalty programs, relationships, and other information.
-Stay tuned for updates on that.
+Once you import your core contacts file, you can then import relationships, loyalty programs, and historical trips.
+Over time, we may also add support for importing additional fields.
 For now, keep a copy of your file with the import IDs which you'll use to add that information later.

 Did this answer your question?